kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/rust.typ

 == Borrow checker for memory management

 The biggest innovation Rust brings to the table of programming language is the concept of ownership, or more commonly referred as the borrow checker #footnote[Most people encounter the concept of ownership through the borrow checker.].
+This is to address the age old problem of memory management.
+There are usually two routes different programming languages take to manage memory: garbage collection and manual memory management.
+Both `python` and `julia` have a garbage collector that will regularly look for unused memory and release them.
+This is a very convenient way to manage memory, but it comes with overheads.
+On the other hand, languages like `c` demands the user to manually manage the memory allocation and deallocation, which could create segmatation fault if not done correctly.
+ `Rust` takes a different approach: it uses the concept of ownership to manage memory.
+The idea is that every value in `Rust` has a variable that is its owner, and there can only be one owner at a time.
+When the owner goes out of scope, the value is dropped, and the memory is deallocated.
+This way, `Rust` can guarantee memory safety without the overhead of a garbage collector.

 = Basic Syntax